How we craft a learner experience to be as Adaptive, and as LEAN as possible (A/LEAN).

 In our learner experience, multiple projects are available to be worked on at any time.
 Each helps a student achieve a particular learning objective.
 The student can choose which one is to be worked on, with the instruction team coaching alongside.

 These nascent professionals are expected to be adaptive on the job, and be able to prioritize their time, and their learning, to be the most curious and productive teammates possible, and provide the most value to the team and the customer.

 "The key fundamental to LEAN methodology is the elimination of waste - this includes time, processes, inventory, and more." - Steve Mullen

 "The key fundamental to LEAN learning is the elimination of noise - this includes tools, processes, distractions, and more." - Steve Brownlee 🥚

-We use that definition to make the following determination in our learner experience.
-A task either helps the students understand the concept and be able to apply it in a solution, or it doesn't.
+We use that definition to make the following determination in our learner experience: A task either helps the students understand how to apply knowledge during the creation process, or it doesn't.
 If it doesn't, it's gone.
 No exceptions.